cis198-2016s/homework/final/README.md

 * We would really like your project to be open-source!
 You don't have to if you really don't want to, but contributing to the Rust ecosystem is ideal.
+  You don't need to pick licensing immediately, but consider Apache and MIT.

 * If you have no ideas you like, you might consider putting out a call for project ideas to the Rust community (e.g. via Reddit).